JMiller7334/IronJournal-Code-Samples/README.md

 ### Screen State Model:

-- Provides a simple solution for using MVVM design pattern with Storyboards.
+- Provides a simple solution for using MVVM design pattern without SwiftUI.
 - Abstracts parsing logic from the ViewModel, reducing complexity.

 ### Component Models: